segmentio/segment-docs/src/privacy/bcr-compliance.md

 ## How can I delete data from my workspace?

-You can choose to delete the data from an individual user, an entire source, or your entire workspace.
+You can delete data from an individual user, an entire source, or your entire workspace.

 ### Delete individual user data
 To delete the data for an individual user from you workspace, follow the instructions on the [User Deletion and Suppression](/docs/privacy/user-deletion-and-suppression) page.